Geometric Algebra Transformer: The Geometric Algebra Transformer

 \begin{prop} Any linear map $\phi: \ga{d,0,1} \to \ga{d,0,1}$ that is equivariant to $\gpin{d,0,1}$ is of the form

 for parameters $w \in \R^{d+2}, v \in \R^{d+1}$.
 Here $\langle x \rangle_k$ is the blade projection of a multivector, which sets all non-grade-$k$ elements to zero. \end{prop}

 Thus, $\ethree$-equivariant linear maps between $\pga$ multivectors can be parameterized with nine coefficients, five of which are the grade projections and four include a multiplication with the homogeneous basis vector $e_0$.
-We visualize this basis in Fig.~\ref{fig:linear_basis}.
 We thus parameterize affine layers between multivector-valued arrays with Eq.~\eqref{eq:linear}, with learnable coefficients $w_k$ and $v_k$ for each combination of input channel and output channel.
 In addition, there is a learnable bias term for the scalar components of the outputs (biases for the other components are not equivariant).

 \paragraph{Geometric bilinears} Equivariant linear maps are not sufficient to build expressive networks.
-The reason is that these operations allow for only very limited grade mixing, as shown in Fig.~\ref{fig:linear_basis}.
+The reason is that these operations allow for only very limited grade mixing, as shown in Prop.~\ref{prop:equi_linear}.
 For the network to be able to construct new geometric features from existing ones, such as the translation vector between two points, two additional primitives are essential.

 The first is the geometric product $x, y \mapsto xy$, the fundamental bilinear operation of geometric algebra.
 It allows for substantial mixing between grades: for instance, the geometric product of vectors consists of scalars and bivector components.
 The geometric product is equivariant (Appendix~\ref{app:equi}).